6808/6808.github.io/labs/lab2.md

 <!-- Since each state update is at most 20 bytes, the anthill may fragment -->
 <!-- one sensor reading across several packets. -->

-You will need to add several functions to SensorModel in order to implement BLEDelegate:
+You will need to add several functions to `SensorModel` in order to implement `BLEDelegate`:

     func ble(didUpdateState state: BLEState)
     func ble(didDiscoverPeripheral peripheral: CBPeripheral)